Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 In other words, the restrictions specified by `for-context:` or `not-for-context` for a *list node* are automatically applied to its children nodes.
 Children *list nodes* inherit the restrictions from their parent.

-> ToDo: Question: is `for-compiler` possible for projects and layers?

 ## Multiple Projects

 The section [Project setup for related projects](Overview.md#project-setup-for-related-projects) describes the